10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 Fortunately, Ottawa is a very walkable city.
 Once you arrive here (by car, train or plane) you can park your car and walk to all these amazing sites.

-But to add to your experience, there are countless ways to explore this city and all it has to offer.
-From walking tours to boat rides and hop-on-hop-off buses, there are plenty of options to see and experience the best of Ottawa.
+But to add to your experience, there are plenty of options to see and experience the best of Ottawa.

-- By Private Walking Tour.
-Get to know Ottawa through the eyes of a local on a 2, 3 or 4-hour private tour takes you to Ottawa’s top attractions but also the hidden gems.
-Check prices and book your dates.
+- Private Walking Tour: get to know Ottawa through the eyes of a local guide on a 2, 3 or 4-hour private tour that takes you to Ottawa’s top attractions and hidden gems.

-- By Bike.
-Join a biking tour of 2-3 hours visiting all of the top sites.
-This is a popular one for families.
-Check prices and book your dates.
+- Bike Tour: join a biking tour of 2-3 hours visiting all of the top sites.

-- By Hop on-Hop off Bus.
-Use the ease of the popular hop-on-hop-off bus to quickly get around the city to see all the top sites.
-Check prices and book your dates.
+- By Hop on-Hop off Bus: use the ease of the popular hop-on-hop-off bus to quickly get around the city to see all the top sites.

-- By Helicopter.
-See the city from up above and take in stunning aerial views of the Ottawa River, the city of Gatineau, and many other incredible landmarks on a scenic private helicopter experience.
-Check prices and book your dates.
+- By Helicopter: see the city from up above and take in stunning aerial views of the Ottawa River, the city of Gatineau, and many other incredible landmarks on a scenic private helicopter experience.

 FAQ About Places to Visit in Ottawa

-What are things to do in Ottawa at night?
+What are top things to do in Ottawa at night?

 What are the unique things to do in Ottawa?